iamsrp/matchmaze/README.md

 wavelengths.

 The idea and rules mostly just came up as a result of being stuck within our four walls with not a lot else to do.
-The reules have been generally refined but there is still likely room for improvement.
+The rules have been generally refined since its inception but there is still likely room for improvement.

 ## Assembly